k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

     </web>

-  * Population 2, populates the installation address of each subscription.
-It is linked to the SUBSCRIBER table and it selects the source address records belonging to the SUBSCRIBER_ID.
+  * Population 2 populates the **Installation ADDRESS** of each subscription.
+The SUBSCRIBER and ADDRESS tables are linked, and they select the source address records that belong to the SUBSCRIBER_ID (which originates from the SUBSCRIBER table).

     <studio>